SKTR: Trace Recovery from Stochastically Known Logs: Related Work

+The results, summarized in Table~\ref{tab:table2}, indicate that \algNameNewSpace significantly outperforms the baseline deep learning network with a relative accuracy improvement of $7.2\%$-$15.7\%$.
+Using the sequence--probability feature that considers the path (history) containing previous activities (Section \ref{sec:integrating seq probs within SKTR}) improved the accuracy by $\sim 1\%$-$2\%$ compared to the standard practice of considering only the current marking.
+We believe that developing integration procedures of history with \algNameNewSpace can improve the results even more but this is outside the scope of this research.
+The biggest advantage \algNameNewSpace offers in comparison to the baseline is its reference process model that is utilized during the label recovery process.
+The algorithm considers the process perspective, enabling it to predict the correct labels by considering sequences of labels and how well they are aligned with the process.

-\section{Related work}
+\section{Related Work}

-\citeauthor{suciu2011probabilistic} \cite{suciu2011probabilistic} describe probabilistic databases as ``...databases where the value of some attributes or the presence of some records are uncertain and known only with some probability.''
-Commonly, data uncertainty is classified into attribute- or record-level uncertainty~\cite{suciu2011probabilistic, aggarwal2008survey}, where the former term refers to an uncertain event attribute for which the possible values are known with some probability and the latter to the probability that a record (a trace in our context) exists.
+\citeauthor{suciu2011probabilistic}~\cite{suciu2011probabilistic} describe probabilistic databases as ``...databases where the value of some attributes or the presence of some records are uncertain and known only with some probability.''
+Commonly, data uncertainty is classified into attribute- or record-level uncertainty~\cite{suciu2011probabilistic, aggarwal2008survey}, where the former term refers to an uncertain event attribute for which the possible values are known with probability, and the latter to the probability that a record (a trace) exists.
 In the context of this work we focus on attribute-level uncertainty.
-There is a rich body of research that focuses on automatically or semi-automatically identifying data quality issues, cleaning and correcting them.
-These studies do not exploit probabilistic knowledge about the uncertainty of data values to solve data quality issues.
-Rather, the focus is on identifying atypical data patterns with respect to other data or the process and on developing repair mechanisms. \citeauthor{suriadi2017event}~\cite{suriadi2017event} identify data quality patterns in event logs such as missing, imprecise, and distorted data, suggesting a rule-based data cleaning approach that can, for example, correct errors in attribute labels that exhibit minor differences with respect to a frequent label.
-Similarly, \citeauthor{wang2015cleaning} \cite{wang2015cleaning} recovered erroneous event names via a graph repair approach that uses a reference model for identifying inconsistent event names.

-Quality issues in timestamps have drawn attention due to their impact on correct ordering of activities in process discovery and conformance. \citeauthor{dixit2018detection}~\cite{dixit2018detection} focus on detecting and correcting problems in timestamps by searching for anomalies across the event log to identify, for example, granularity problems. \citeauthor{denisov2020repairing}~\cite{denisov2020repairing} consider process properties for ordering missing timestamps of events.